If you’re looking to start your journal, you’re in the best place to learn about Bullet Journaling for beginners.

-Ady, Plan With Ady
+Ady, Plan With Ady: Focus On The Basics

 Don’t pay too much attention to what you see on social media.
-A Bullet Journal is an organizing tool, it doesn’t have to be a piece of art.
+A Bullet Journal is an organizing tool; it doesn’t have to be a piece of art.

 Don’t try to copy other’s journals: stick to the basics of the Bullet Journal method and build a system that works for YOU!

 The final tip is from your truly!

-I actually made all the mistakes these wonderful ladies just warned us against, and a lot more to add.
-But all those mistakes lead me to new discoveries and new knowledge.
+I made all the mistakes these wonderful ladies just warned us against, and a lot more to add.
+But all those mistakes lead me to discoveries and new knowledge.
 They made me grow as a person and as a bullet journalist.

 I hope these Bullet Journal tips gave you that extra push and motivation to start on yours today!
-What do you struggle with your journal?
-What holds you back?

 Looking forward to reading your comments below!

-Hope this post was interesting, if you find it so, please share!
-If you enjoy my content and want to show your appreciation, please consider supporting me with a cup of coffee.
+I hope this post was interesting; if you find it so, please share!
+If you enjoy my content and want to show appreciation, please consider supporting me with a cup of coffee.

-And remember: Keep Bullet Journaling and Don’t be a Blob!
+And remember: Keep Bullet Journaling, and Don’t be a Blob!